demhademha/tweak-development-guide/chapter-1.md

 2. Install "openssh" (unc0ver users go to the bingner repo, electra and chimera jailbreak users go to the chimera repo)
 3. Open settings, > tap the I icon next to the wifi you are connected and remember the IP address, for example, 192.168.0.24 (yours might be different)
 4. Open ish,
-5. Type "apk add openssh"
+5. Type `apk add openssh`
-6. After it finishes, type "ssh your IP address -p2222"
+6. After it finishes, type `ssh your IP address -p2222`
 7. It'll say "the authenticity of xxx can't be established" type "yes"
 8. It'll say something like root@your IP address password: (mine is root@192.168.0.24)
-9. The default password is "alpine"
+9. The default password is `alpine`
 10. It'll now say your device name followed by the word root
 11. You've successfully logged into your device using ssh